-Prime minister: Jean-Claude Juncker
+Caretaker prime minister: Jean-Claude Juncker

 Jean-Claude Juncker, of the conservative Christian Social Party, has been prime minister since 1995 when his predecessor, Jacques Santer, became president of the European Commission.

-He carries on as premier in coalition with the Socialist Workers Party following general elections in June 2004.
+He carried on as premier in coalition with the Socialist Workers Party following general elections in June 2004.
 For the five years before that his party had formed a coalition government with the Democratic Party.